 Peoria is an extremely ethnically-diverse city.
 The people who call Peoria home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Peoria residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Peoria include Irish, English, Italian, and Polish.

 The most common language spoken in Peoria is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Spanish and Langs. of India.